bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`SINEB` performs a sinebell apodization.
+`SINEB` performs a sinebell apodization on an FID in the visible processing buffer.
 The first parameter, factor, must be between 0.0 and 1.0 inclusive and determines the initial phase of the sinebell.
 The initial phase is the arcsine of the factor.
 Thus a value of 0.0 indicates a sine function and a value of 1.0 indicates a cosine function.
 If factor is omitted RNMR will prompt for it with 0.0 as a default.
 The second argument, time, indicates the time at which the sinebell reaches 0 thereby stretching or squeezing the sinebell.
 All points from time on are set to 0.
 If time is omitted RNMR will prompt for it with (size+1)\*step as a default.
 This default will end the sinebell at the last data point.
 RNMR multiplies the time domain data in the visible processing buffer by the specified sinebell.
 ## SIZE
 Set acquisition size